DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 But that's beyond the scope of this article.

-Additionally, there are probably multiple views interested in the state of a user.
+Additionally, there may be many views interested in the state of a user.
 You could add another argument to `User.init(...)` but that gets unwieldy fast.
 Not to mention, you must have every view available when you create a `User`, which may not be the case.